cdevents/community/rfc/cdevents-translator.md

 ### Goals and Non-Goals
 Goals:
 - Create shared packages/interfaces that will be used as common in translating/sending CDEvents
-- Using `cdevents-translator` library to implement Gerrit translator initially
+- Finalize one of the three approaches and use `cdevents-translator` library to implement Gerrit translator initially

 Non-Goals:
 - Implement translators for other SCM tools or any application that needs a translation to CDEvents

 ### Design
-Based on the initial design discussion we have come up with 3 different approaches to create `cdevents-translator` library, each one has it's own pros/cons to pick the best suitable approach.
+Based on the initial design discussion, we have identified three different approaches to creating the cdevents-translator library.
+Each approach has its own pros and cons, and we need to choose the most suitable one.

 ### Approach 1 : Creating a Web Service with Libraries/Packages for different translators
 A Golang main application "cdevents-translator" will be created to expose the translation functionality as a web service with HTTP/REST API server.</br>